-Incomplete temporal fuzzy CSPs.
-We also performed some experiments on fuzzy simple temporal problems (Khatib et al. 2007).
+We also performed some experiments on fuzzy simple temporal problems [8].
 These problems have constraints of the form $a \le x - y \le b$ modelling allowed time intervals for durations and distances of events, and fuzzy preferences associated to each element of an interval.
-We have generated classes of such problems following the approach in (Khatib et al. 2007), adapted to consider incompleteness.
-While the class of problems generated in (Khatib et al. 2007) is tractable, the presence of incompleteness makes them intractable in general.
-Figure 7 shows that even in this domain it is possible to find a necessarily optimal solution by asking about 10% of the missing preferences, for example via algorithm DPI.WORST.BRANCH.
+We have generated classes of such problems following the approach in [8], adapted to consider incompleteness.
+While the class of problems generated in [8] is tractable, the presence of incompleteness makes them intractable in general.
+Figure 11 shows that in this specialized domain it is also possible to find a necessarily optimal solution by asking about 10% of the missing preferences, for example via algorithm DPI.WORST.BRANCH.